Dragonrick123/Neural-Network-in-lua-Module/README.md

 as you can see it only takes 4-5 lines to actually start training a neural network using this module!.

 More about this:
-this started as a project I started by myself, it is inspired on [brain.js](https://github.com/BrainJS), and [keras](https://github.com/keras-team/keras) by the way, we're looking for contributors, if you'd like to help us on this project, let me know, my discord is Eyeless.#4808
+- this started as a project I started by myself, it is inspired on [brain.js](https://github.com/BrainJS), and [keras](https://github.com/keras-team/keras) also, we're looking for contributors, if you'd like to help us on this project, let me know, my discord is Eyeless.#4808